-Pathways SMIS was born organically out of a need among families caring for a relative with a mental illness for information, resources and support that formal channels have not provided.
-It was established in 1983 originally as a branch of the BC Schizophrenia Society.
+Our society was born organically out of a need among families caring for a relative with a serious mental illness for information, resources and support that formal channels have not provided.
+We’ve been helping hundreds of families for nearly four decades.

-Our core programs and services are based on a peer support model.
-This means that programs and services we offer such as one-on-one support, peer support groups, skills-building workshops and our Family-to-Family educational program, are provided/delivered by trained supporters with living experience of caring for a family member, partner, friend or relative with a mental illness.
+Our programs and services are based on a peer support model.
+All the programs and services we offer such as one-on-one support, peer support groups, skills-building workshops and our Family-to-Family educational program, are delivered by trained Family Peer Support Volunteers.
+Family Peer Support Volunteers all have lived experience of caring and supporting a loved one with a serious mental illness.

 Our vision is to be a vibrant, innovative centre of support, education, awareness and advocacy for families and others affected by serious mental illness.

 Our mission is to alleviate the suffering caused by serious mental illnesses, including anxiety disorders, bipolar disorder, borderline personality disorder, concurrent disorders, post-traumatic stress disorder, depression and schizophrenia.

 We achieve this mission and help hundreds of families a year through our three pillars.